-What if in general, we conceptualized them as those who arrive to college with substantially more questions than answers?
+What if in general, we conceptualized them as those who arrive at college with substantially more questions than answers?

-If we change our perspective and come from an understanding where FGC students have more questions about the college experience than answers, we avoid the continuation of narrowly defining students based on a standard set of characteristics and instead create a focus on lived experiences.
+If we change our perspective and instead come from an understanding that FGC students have more questions about the college experience than answers, we avoid narrowly defining students based on a standard set of characteristics and instead create a focus on lived experiences.
 We aren’t here to define their college experience for them as a FGC student, but to help them better navigate their college career to be successful.

 How do college professionals who currently support FGC student success understand and inform their practice?

-Tara, a Director of Student Life, takes her learnings from being a FGC student and applies them in her orientation programming, ensuring students are connected with supportive peers and mentors, as well as informed of student support services resources.
+Tara, a Director of Student Life, takes her learnings from being a first-generation student and applies them to her orientation programming, ensuring students are connected with supportive peers and mentors, as well as informed of student support services resources.

-Tammie, a student affairs professional in Alaska, recognizes 70% of students in the region are FGC students.
-Tammie proactively provides students with information about campus support and resources (paraphrased),
+Tammie, a student affairs professional in Alaska, recognizes that 70% of students in the region are FGC students.
+Tammie proactively provides students with information about campus support and resources:

 “First-generation students can have a basis of understanding, so they will know what questions they DO have.
 We need to build relationships with them, so they are willing to have those conversations, ask those essential questions with their newly acquired language and basis of understanding.”

-Tammie strives to create an environment where students do not have to learn through trial and error, which was a big departure from her FGC experience.
+Tammie strives to create an environment where students do not have to learn through trial and error, which was a big departure from her own first-generation student experience.

 When we’re talking about FGC student experiences and attempting to adopt their lens for the college student experience, it means being open to shifting our perspective of understanding our work, and more importantly, reflecting on our own experiences.